ZNardolillo/Playlist-Weighter/README.md

 The user sets how much each list is weighted - The intended functionality of this is to pull songs from a very large list of old liked songs, and also draw from a current playlist of new liked songs at a much higher rate.

+main.py is the primary Python script that runs the tool. personal.py just skips the UI and immediately runs fast setup.

-This requires mpv to be installed.
+This tool requires mpv to be installed.
 "Fast Setup" currently defaults to my exact needs.
 If I improve this tool in the future, I'll add functionality to save user preferences and set them to fast setup.

 Other avenues of improvement: